Search The Website

 A frequently asked question is wondering why guests only sign for 60 to 90 minutes per daily session instead of like multi-genre or comic conventions which the guest will be at a table to sign all day.

-First off, unlike multi-genre or comic conventions we try to negotiate with all guests to make sure autograph and photo ops are free.
-Comic Cons charge $20 to over a $100 each for a photo or an autograph.
+First off, unlike multi-genre or comic conventions we try to negotiate with all guests to make sure autograph and photo ops are mostly free.
+Comic Cons charge $20 to over a $150 each for a photo or an autograph.
 Guests may ask for a few concessions which we might allow but we try very hard to ensure that every attendee gets one chance to briefly meet their favorite guest and get their item signed.

 The type of autograph sessions we have at San Japan are extremely common with how anime conventions around the USA handle their autograph sessions.
-Guests have busy schedule during the event with multiple guest panels and talking to the press.
+Guests have a busy schedule during the event with multiple guest panels and talking to the press.
 Keeping it at 60 to 90 minutes an autograph session is usually how long a guest can handle signing and meeting attendees who’d like to meet them without feeling like their being overworked.
 The guests we’ve brought out generally prefer how it is handled at anime conventions.
 If they’re feeling generous they’ll sometimes extend the autograph session based on availability.

 The autograph sessions which guests sit at a table all day are the types that you pay for an autograph along with paying for a photo.
 We want to avoid walking down that path as we feel a convention badge should be inclusive to include free guest autographs.
-Comic Con autographs can get very expensive and drain your wallet in trying to obtain autographs.
-We know we deal with a younger crowd who do not have as much disposable income to burn at a convention.
+Comic-Con autographs can get very expensive and drain your wallet in trying to obtain autographs.
+We know we deal with a younger crowd who do not have an as much disposable income to burn at a convention.
 Forcing attendee to shill for additional money to go toward autographs and photos means less money going toward vendors and artists.